How many labelers do you have? A closer look at gold-standard labels

 \section{Semi-parametric approaches}

 The preceding analysis highlights distinctions between a fuller likelihood-based approach---which uses all the labels, as in~\eqref{eq:maximum-likelihood}---and the robust but somewhat slower rates that majority vote estimators enjoy (as in Proposition~\ref{prop:lowd-misspcfd-majority-vote-m}).
 That full-label estimators' performance so strongly depends on the fidelity of the link (recall Corollary~\ref{corollary:lowd-misspcfd-logistic-regression}) suggests that we target estimators achieving the best of both worlds: learn both a link function (or collection thereof) and refit the model using \emph{all} the labels.
-In this section, we develop this more efficient estimation scheme through semiparametric estimation approaches.
+While we mainly focus on efficiency bounds for procedures we view as closer to practice---fitting a model based on available data---in this section, we provide a few results targeting more efficient estimation schemes through semiparametric estimation approaches.

-We develop a few general convergence results into which we can essentially plug in semiparametric estimators.
+As developing full semi-parametric efficiency bounds would unnecessarily lengthen and dilute the paper, we develop a few relatively general and simple convergence results into which we can essentially plug in semiparametric estimators.
 In distinction from standard results in semiparametric theory (e.g.~\cite[Ch.~25]{VanDerVaart98} or~\cite{BickelKlRiWe98}), our results require little more than consistent estimation of the links $\sigma_j\opt$ to recover $1/m$ (optimal) scaling in the asymptotic covariance, as the special structure of our classification problem allows more nuanced calculations; we assume each labeler (link function) generates labels for each of the $n$ datapoints $X_1, \ldots, X_n$, but we could relax the assumption at the expense of extraordinarily cumbersome notation.
-We give two example applications of the general theory: the first (Sec.~\ref{sec:semiparametric}) analyzing a full pipeline for a single index model setting, that robustly estimates direction $u\opt$, the link $\sigma\opt$, and then re-estimates $\theta\opt$; the second assuming a stylized black-box crowdsourcing mechanism that provides estimates of labeler reliability, highlighting how even in some crowdsourcing scenarios, there could be substantial advantages to using full label information.
+We give two example applications of the general theory: the first (Sec.~\ref{sec:semiparametric}) analyzing a full pipeline for a single index model setting, which robustly estimates direction $u\opt$, the link $\sigma\opt$, and then re-estimates $\theta\opt$; the second assuming a stylized black-box crowdsourcing mechanism that provides estimates of labeler reliability, highlighting how even in some crowdsourcing scenarios, there could be substantial advantages to using full label information.